smithy-lang/smithy-rs/design/src/rfcs/rfc0037_retry_classifier_customization.md

 ## Questions and answers

-- **Q:** Why are retry classifiers responsible for passing on the result of preceding classifiers?
-Isn't this a 'footgun'?
-  - **A:** Allowing lower-priority classifiers to second-guess the action returned by a higher-priority classifier allows users to define "catch-all" classifiers that run last and have ultimate authority to decide if a response should be retried.
 - **Q:** Should retry classifiers be fallible?
   - **A:** I think no, because of the added complexity.
 If we make them fallible then we'll have to decide what happens when classifiers fail.
 Do we skip them or does classification end?
 The retry strategy is responsible for calling the classifiers so it be responsible for deciding how to handle a classifier error.
 I don't foresee a use case where an error returned by a classifier would be interpreted either by classifiers following the failed classifier or the retry strategy.

 ## Changes checklist